- Education and Science»

 This fearsome turn of events was repeated with increasing frequency and rattled the Japanese command immensely as they had grown accustomed to more or less no opposition on their forward thrust through Burma towards their ultimate destination - India.
 From their mounting casualties they thought the British had at least a division of commandos in the jungle hunting them down and their advance slowed to a crawl, with the grin on their faces frozen as they now constantly looked over their shoulders.

-In 1943 Britain, as well as fighting a major war against Nazi Germany and Italy was now heavily involved in the war in the Far East against Japan supporting the United States, who had suffered a cowardly attack at Pearl Harbour.
+In 1943 Britain, as well as fighting a major war against Nazi Germany and Italy was now heavily involved in the war in the Far East against Japan supporting the United States, who had suffered a cowardly attack at Pearl Harbour, without a declaration of war.

-Japan entering the world war at a difficult time posed a serious threat to British colonies in Malaya, Singapore and India, not forgetting the jewels of Australia and New Zealand.
+Japan entering the world war at a difficult time, posing a serious threat to British colonies in Malaya, Singapore and India, not forgetting the jewels of Australia and New Zealand.
+In danger was also many vital raw materials including rubber.

 The Japanese were fanatical and ruthless fighters and once into the jungle areas of Malaya and Burma initially moved forward with little opposition.
 America may have the equipment and numbers but their troops had little or no experience of this type of jungle warfare.